polkadot-developers/knowledgebase/current/runtime/storage.md

 on proposals that fail.
 Once a proposal has passed, someone can initiate the actual dispatchable call (including all its parameters), which will be hashed and compared to the hash in the proposal.
-Another common pattern for using hashes to minimize data that is stored on-chain is to store the metadata associated with an object in [IPFS](https://ipfs.io/); this means that only the IPFS location (a hash that is bounded in size) needs to be stored on-chain.
+Another common pattern for using hashes to minimize data that is stored on-chain is to store the pre-image associated with an object in [IPFS](https://ipfs.io/); this means that only the IPFS location (a hash that is bounded in size) needs to be stored on-chain.

 Hashes are only one mechanism that can be used to control the size of runtime storage.
 An example of